 We can support young people who have more complex and challenging needs that cannot currently be met by direct local authority provision.

-Affinity Trust supports over 1,000 people with learning disabilities across England and Scotland, helping them live as independently as possible.
+Affinity Trust supports almost 1,000 people with learning disabilities across England and Scotland, helping them live as independently as possible.
 We’ve been supporting people with learning disabilities for more than 25 years.

 Supported living is our main model of support, with about two-thirds of those we support living in their own home.